fbeuster/sublimeInstall/README.md

 Possible flags

 ```
 -d : not setting it as default editor
 -l : don't install LaTeXTools
--x86 : use 32bit
+-x : use 32bit
 ```

 Packages